Labour market guides: careers with skills shortages

 The survey notes that skilled trades has been the area with the highest percentage of skills shortages for a number of years.

-Machine operatives was the area with the second highest percentage of skills shortages.
-LGV drivers was one notable shortage area in this group.
+Machine operatives was the area with the second highest percentage of skills shortages, particularly in construction.

 Health, food and drink and other growth industries

-According to the Office for National Statistics (ONS), the industries with the biggest growth in number of employees in 2012 and 2013 were:
+According to the Office for National Statistics (ONS), the industries with the biggest percentage growth in number of employees in 2017 and 2018 were:

-Areas with falls in employment numbers included public administration, defence and publishing, among others.
+Areas with falls in employment numbers included arts and entertainment, information and communication and construction.

-This information comes from the ONS Annual Estimates of Employees from the Business Register and Employment Survey (BRES) 2013.
-The report looked at how many workers were employed by which broad types of industries and found that ‘between 2009 and 2013, the largest increase has been in the professional, scientific and technical industry group (12.2%), followed by business administration and support services (10.7%)’.
-It also found that employment in the information and communication sector had increased by 5.3% in 2012 and 2013, particularly in management consulting and computer programming and computer consultancy.
+This information comes from the ONS Annual Estimates of Employees from the Business Register and Employment Survey (BRES) 2018.
+The report looked at how many workers were employed by which broad types of industries and found that ‘between 2017 and 2018, the largest increase in employee estimates by industry has been in the professional, scientific and technical industry group (up 82,100, or 3.3%), followed by the wholesale and retail trade, repair of motor vehicles and motorcycles (up 52,000, or 1.1%)